-As a VRBO or Airbnb host, it’s vital that you maintain a policy that protects you and your property during your guests’ stays, your own vacations, and times when the property may be unoccupied.
+As a VRBO or Airbnb host in Ohio, it’s vital that you maintain a policy that protects you and your property during your guests’ stays, your own vacations, and times when the property may be unoccupied.

 The four most important areas of coverage are:

 - Building — the home is arguably the most essential part of a vacation property, and you need to protect it the best you can.

 - Contents — your belongings inside the rental home need a second line of defense just as much as the home itself.

 - Income — if a claim is made and your property loses rental time, then you lose income too.

 - Liability — accidents happen, people get injured, and property gets damaged.
 If accidents happen at your vacation rental, then you are liable.